-- Utah is also home to several institutions that serve a "dual-mission."
+- In 2008, Utah State University acquired the College of Eastern Utah.
+Located in Price, about 250 miles from USU's main campus in Logan, USU-Eastern (as the College of Eastern Utah was renamed) was a struggling institution offering primarily associate degrees to students in a relatively rural and isolated location.
+In addition to USU-Eastern, USU provides educational programming at other outposts scattered throughout the state, which it does partially in keeping with its Land-Grant mission.
+These activities are organized out of a "Statewide Colleges" office at USU's main campus in Logan.
+As with the other locations, USU-Eastern's program offerings continue to be well connected to regional workforce needs and include a heavy emphasis on CTE programs (for which tuition is assessed at varying rates by campus and program).
+Increasingly, USU is expanding its efforts to deliver programming in flexible formats through its distributed campuses, including at Eastern.
+One potential consideration of USU's approach is that faculty at USU-Eastern (and other statewide campuses) receive appointments in corresponding university-wide academic departments.
+While there are acknowledged differences in the roles of faculty who teach at the statewide campuses versus those at the research university campus in Logan, issues of hierarchy and compensation can create tension.
+It is notable that Utah faculty are not unionized. - Utah is also home to several institutions that serve a "dual-mission."
 In a state with only one comprehensive community college, these institutions-Utah Valley University, Weber State University, and Dixie State University-partially fill that gap by offering an array of programs at both the sub-baccalaureate level and baccalaureate level.
 All three of these institutions are evolving in different ways, and their experiences really reflect the critical role leadership-in combination with a clear and shared sense of purpose-plays in how well they are able to maintain a balanced focus on technical and workforce-oriented programming and service to adult learners, while also delivering bachelor's degrees.
-Of these, Weber State has been particularly successful in keeping this balance relatively consistent over the years. - Finally, Utah is also home to Snow College, which operates two campuses in relatively sparsely populated parts of the state.
+Of these, Weber State <a href="https://doi.org/10.1007/journal.org/10.1007/ - Finally, Utah is also home to Snow College, which operates two campuses in relatively sparsely populated parts of the state.
 Its original campus in Ephraim includes residences and is focused on academic (transfer) programs, as well as a well-recognized music program.
 Its second campus in Richfield, about an hour's drive away, was originally the Sevier Valley Applied Technology Center, which was made part of Snow by an act of the legislature in 1998.
 The Richfield campus continues to focus on applied, often short-term, training.
 Integration between Snow's two campuses has continued to be limited.